abstract-industries/abstract.industries/README.md

 # Abstract Industries

-A modern portfolio website built with Astro and Cloudflare Workers.
+A portfolio website for our Brooklyn based engineering collective.

-## Features

-- **Email Signup Form**: Powered by [Astro Actions](https://docs.astro.build/en/guides/actions/) with Cloudflare Queue integration
-- **Modern UI**: Clean, responsive design with animated backgrounds
-- **Serverless**: Built for Cloudflare Pages with queue processing

 ## Setup